-This is a case I initially came across when I first launched Our Black Girls and it continues to weigh on my heart.
-I’ve written about it on social media but I haven’t dedicated space here on the site for a full story, until today.
-It involves siblings, 15-year-old Monica Bennett and her 13-year-old brother Michael, and it centers on how they both went missing from Brunswick, Georgia on June 21, 1989.
+This is a case I initially came across when I first launched Our Black Girls, and it continues to weigh on my heart.
+The story involves two siblings—15-year-old Monica Bennett and her 13-year-old brother Michael—and it centers on how they both went missing from Brunswick, Georgia, on June 21, 1989.

-Let’s start off with the teens’ family tree.
-They shared a mother, Deborah George, who was married to Robert George, Michael’s father.
-This is where things get tricky: when Michael was born, Robert was reportedly still married to his first wife, so the baby wasn’t given Robert’s last name.
+The siblings shared a mother, Deborah George, who was married to Robert George, Michael’s father.
+Things get tricky here: when Michael was born, Robert was reportedly still married to his first wife, so the baby wasn’t given Robert’s last name.
 The first wife was accepting of Michael and was said to have welcomed him into their home.
 Later, Robert divorced his first wife and married Deborah, and they would go on to have four daughters together.
 Michael maintained a good relationship with Robert’s ex-wife.

 Monica has an older sister named Sheila, and they were reportedly very close.
 Although Sheila was still in high school like her sister, she had married, moved out of the family’s home and in with her in-laws, and was pregnant by 1989.
-The sisters may not have lived under the same roof, but they were able to see each other daily in school.
-It was sometime early in that year when Monica Bennett made a startling revelation—the teen told her sister that Robert, her stepfather, had been sexually abusing her.
+The sisters may not have lived under the same roof, but they could see each other daily in school.
+It was sometime in early 1989 when Monica made a startling revelation—the teen told her sister that Robert, her stepfather, had been sexually abusing her.
 She feared returning home and said she did not want to go.

-In turn, Sheila told a school counselor and they called the authorities.
-When Deborah spoke with police regarding the allegations, she reportedly let them know that she believed her daughter was lying.
-Surprisingly, that was the last anyone spoke of the allegations with authorities, and police did not check in with the family in the future.
+In turn, Sheila told a school counselor, and they called the authorities.
+When Deborah spoke with police regarding the allegations, she told them she believed her daughter was lying.
+Surprisingly, that was the last anyone spoke of the accusations with authorities, and police did not check in with the family in the future.

-Deborah’s reaction to Monica’s allegations would come as a shock to most, but she reportedly had a habit of ignoring concerns about her husband.
-One daughter caught Robert attempting to sneak into her room, and Deborah walked in and found Robert molesting their 13-year-old daughter.
+Deborah’s reaction to Monica’s claims would shock most, but The Charley Project reports she allegedly had a habit of ignoring concerns about her husband.
+One daughter caught Robert attempting to sneak into her room, and Deborah walked in and found him m*lesting their 13-year-old daughter.
 Even brother Michael refused to believe that his father was a predator because they were very close.
 However, when he saw Robert sexually abusing another sister, he couldn’t deny it any longer.

 Once Michael told his mother about the abuse, she finally decided that it was time to end the marriage.
 Deborah and Robert separated, but neither child stayed with their mother.
-It wasn’t a preferred option, yet still, Monica Bennett moved in with her biological father.
-Michael went to stay with Robert’s first wife, and the remaining children continued to live with Deborah.
-Michael reportedly saw them on the weekends.
+While it wasn’t a preferred option, Monica Bennett moved in with her biological father.
+Michael went to live with Robert’s first wife, and the remaining children continued to live with Deborah.
+Michael saw them on the weekends.

-The aunt took a moment to speak with Robert who pleaded with her to convince Deborah to take him back.
-She gave in and called Deborah on a payphone and Robert hopped on the call to speak with his estranged wife.
-The aunt told authorities that as Robert was on the phone, Michael and Monica were walking up and over a hill until she couldn’t see them anymore.
+The aunt took a moment to speak with Robert, who pleaded with her to convince Deborah to take him back.
+She gave in and called Deborah on a pay phone, and Robert got on the call to speak with his estranged wife.
+The aunt told authorities that as Robert was on the phone, Michael and Monica walked up and over a hill until she couldn’t see them anymore.
 After the call ended, Robert followed the teens.
 That was the last time she saw the children.

 What happened to the trio after that is a mystery.
-Robert would reportedly go on to tell multiple stories regarding what he did later on that evening.
-He said that at one point, Monica and Michael ran out of his apartment and he didn’t know where they were.
-However, he also reportedly made claims that he had to pick up a few things, so he left the teens at his apartment but once he returned, they could not be found.
+Robert would go on to tell multiple stories regarding what he did later on that evening.
+He said that Monica and Michael ran out of his apartment at one point, and he didn’t know where they were.
+However, he also claimed that he had to pick up a few things, so he left the teens at his apartment.
+He said once he returned, they could not be found.
 In another tale, he dropped them off at their mother’s home and didn’t know what happened to them once he left.

-There is another story that is said to have come courtesy of the police report.
-It reportedly states that on that phone call near the aunt’s home, Robert told Deborah that Michael and Monica Bennett were already missing while they were still with him.
-Yet another version of the night’s events was told by the teens’ younger sisters who shared that Robert came to their mother’s home and picked them up.
+Another story is said to have come courtesy of the police report.
+It states that on that phone call near the aunt’s home, Robert told Deborah that Michael and Monica were already missing while still with him.
+Yet another version of the night’s events was told by the teens’ younger sisters, who shared that Robert came to their mother’s home and picked them up.
 He drove around the city, seemingly looking for something or someone because he was driving slowly.
 The sisters reportedly said that Robert never directly called out for Michael or Monica and did not specify what he was looking for.

-He took the girls back to his apartment and one noted that there were two trashbags near their father’s door.
+He took the girls back to his apartment, and one noted two trash bags near their father’s door.
 He told his daughters that they housed Monica and Michael’s belongings.
 Sheets and a comforter were also missing.
 Days later, Robert’s car mysteriously disappeared, as well.

-Soon, within weeks, Deborah and Robert were back together and the remaining family members packed up to move to Alabama.
-There have been speculations about Robert’s possible involvement, but there are also discussions about Robert’s brother.
-The teens’ sister Sheila told authorities that he sexually abused her when she was younger and he lived with the family on and off.
+Soon, within weeks, Deborah and Robert were back together, and the remaining family members packed up to move to Alabama.
+There have been speculations about Robert’s alleged involvement, but there are also discussions about Robert’s brother.
+Sister Sheila told authorities he sexually abused her when she was younger and lived with the family periodically.

 “I want to say ‘Yes,’ but something says, ‘No.’ Somebody knows something.
 They’re just not talking,” she said.

 Although Michael and Monica were reported missing in 1989, police filed their case as runaways.
-Authorities failed to adequately search for the children under the guise they left home of their own accord, and it was only in the early 2000s that police gave the paperwork another look.
+Authorities failed to adequately search for the children under the guise they left home of their own accord.
+In the early 2000s, investigators gave the paperwork another look.
 It was then that the teens were considered “endangered missing,” and their names were entered into the government’s missing person database in 2009.

 At the time of her disappearance, Monica Bennett stood 5 feet 5 inches tall and weighed 130 pounds.
 She had black/dark brown hair and brown eyes.
-Both of her ears are pierced and her middle name is “Renita.”
+Her ears are pierced, and her middle name is “Renita.”
 Her DNA is reported on file.
-Monica would be 47-years-old at the time of this publication.
+Monica would be around 50 years old at the time of this publication.

-Anyone with information regarding this case is urged to contact the Glynn County Police Department and (912) 554-7800 or their local authorities.
+Anyone with information regarding this case is urged to contact the Glynn County Police Department at (912) 554-7800 or their local authorities.
 The agency case number is 890021957.